joshwfoster/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Joshua Foster is a dark matter phenomenologist at the University of Michigan.
-His research interests include dark matter phenomenology, direct and indirect detection of dark matter and dark sectors, gravitational structure formation, data analysis, and machine learning.
+Joshua Foster is a particle physicist interested in dark matter phenomenology, direct and indirect detection of dark matter and dark sectors, gravitational structure formation, data analysis, and machine learning.
 He is currently a graduate student at the University of Michigan studying axions and sterile neutrinos and is an incoming Pappalardo Fellow in Physics at MIT in the 2021 academic year.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.